 In this anxiety disorder quote, Lincoln reminds us that the mind is affected by society.
 News and worldwide events can cause anxiety.

-Modern minute-to-minute television news coverage can be even more stressful than the daily or weekly newspapers of Lincoln's time.
-People with anxiety need to be aware of how the news and media affect them, and listen or watch with careful attention as to how it is affecting their emotions.
+Modern minute-to-minute television on online news coverage can be even more stressful than Lincoln's daily or weekly newspapers.
+People with anxiety need to be aware of how the news and media affect them and watch carefully how it affects their emotions.

-These quotes about anxiety, spoken or written by highly successful people, are evidence that anxiety does not have to rule your life.
-An online counselor can help you discover ways to cope with your anxiety so that you too can make your mark on the world.
+These anxiety quotes, spoken or written by highly successful people, show that anxiety does not have to rule your life.
+If you need help dealing with your anxiety symptoms, talking to an online therapist can help.

 Online therapy has many benefits for people with anxiety.
 If you are overwhelmed with finding a therapist to go and talk to, making multiple phone calls to try to find an open appointment, or meeting with a new person face-to-face, online therapy is a great option.
 By connecting with a licensed counselor through BetterHelp, you can get matched with someone who can begin working with you right from the comfort of home or anywhere else with an internet connection.